-Loaded with desirable features designed to make your fitness routine enjoyable
+Loaded with desirable features designed to make your run enjoyable

 The NordicTrack Commercial 1750 makes a repeat showing as our best overall treadmill because it is loaded with desirable features designed to make your fitness routine enjoyable.